mariuszsak/filmothequeFront/README.md

 ### Todo
 - All movie should be paginated
-- Add movie form (done) with some basic form validation and should return summary view after success
+- ~~Add movie form with some basic form validation and should return summary view after success~~
-- Search movie form (done, it works, but success/error handler not implemented at this moment due to lack of skill in angular :) )
+- ~~Search movie form (done, it works, but success/error handler not implemented at this moment due to lack of skill in angular :) )~~
 - Search movie in OMDB (not implemented yet)
 - User settings (change password, personal OMDB apikey binding, not implemented yet)
 - Register form (not implemented yet)
+- Field 'release' needs to consider whether it is needed
+- Search error should redirect to all movies instead of landing page

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.